Beth Camp: Political History

 Ms. Camp began her political career making phone calls for candidate George H.W.
 Bush in the 1988 Presidential campaign to inspire voters to get to the polls.
 This experience was instrumental in the role the individual plays in the political process.
 Over the next few decades, she was involved in a multitude of volunteer and civic roles to improve the lives of others.

 Camp was non-contested when she ran for public office the first time in 2016 as District 4 member of the Pike County Board of Education.
 She served a whole term before seeking the open seat of Georgia House District 131 in March 2020.

 Camp was sworn in to represent House District 131 January 11, 2021.
 After redistricting, she was re-elected as House Representative to the newly formed House District 135 being sworn in for a second term on January 9, 2023.

-Camp serves on the following committees in the Georgia House of Representatives 2025-2026 session: Intergovernmental Coordination (Chairman); Agriculture & Consumer Affairs; Energy, Utilities & Telecommunications; State Planning; Judiciary Juvenile; and Ways & Means.
+Camp serves on the following committees in the Georgia House of Representatives 2025-2026 session: Intergovernmental Coordination; Agriculture & Consumer Affairs; Energy, Utilities & Telecommunications; State Planning; Judiciary Juvenile (Chairman); and Ways & Means.